 Committees are vital to the proper functioning of the Association.
 Each year there are vacancies on the various committees that must be filled.
 The Committee on Committees looks for interested and committed members for possible appointment.

 Committee Membership must represent the Southern, Central, and Northern sections of the PSA western region.
 Usually there is one opening for each region on each appointed committee.
 Those responsible for committee appointments are always glad to know of willing volunteers.
 Student members are now eligible to serve on all appointed committees with the exception of the Awards Committee.

-2. Volunteer to help at the Annual Meeting.
+2. Volunteer at the conference.

 Students can volunteer for a 3.25 hour shift assisting with checking attendees in at the registration area and related tasks.
 The call for these volunteers goes out in January each year, and fills up fast!
 For more information, see For Students.